Liam Payne looking worried and TMZ boss inset

 One fan commented: “At least you had the decency to remove the pictures you took delight in showing.
 Should never have shown them at all.”

-ED! has contacted TMZ for comment.
+ED! contacted TMZ for comment.

 Read more: Liam Payne’s ex Maya Henry in shock video attack on star in days before his death